apache/kvrocks-website/blog/2022-11-20-go-redis-kvrocks-opentelemetry/index.md

 authors: [vmihailenco]
 ---

-This post explains how to get started with Apache Kvrocks using go-redis client.
-It also demonstrates how you can use OpenTelemetry and Uptrace to monitor Kvrocks on both client and server sides.
+Learn how to use go-redis client to get started with Apache Kvrocks, a distributed key-value NoSQL database.

 <!--truncate-->